-Principle 4: We promote respect, diversity and sound performance in the workplace
+Principle 4: We promote respect, diversity, equity, inclusion, and sound performance in the workplace

 The Group aims to be a great place to work, and we take pride in deep expertise and dedication to make a positive difference.
-We want to keep it that way by nurturing a sound, inclusive business culture where everyone can grow and contribute to our success in an appealing and trustful environment.
-We promote respect for each other and value our differences in perspective, knowledge and experiences as that enables us to be an organization that meets our customers' needs.
-We will not make negative judgements or treat colleagues and customers unfavourably, based on gender, a person's race, colour of skin, ethnicity, political view, religion or belief, disability, health status, age or sexual orientation/identification.
-We promote people and performance that make a positive difference for the Group, our employees, customers, society and investors.
+We want to keep it that way by nurturing a sound and inclusive business culture where everyone can grow and contribute to our success in an appealing and trustful environment.
+We promote respect for each other and value our differences in perspective, knowledge and experiences as that enables us to be an organisation that meets our customers' needs.
+We acknowledge and embrace existing sub-cultures within the framework of our overarching corporate culture.
+We will not make negative judgements or treat colleagues and customers unfavourably, based on gender, a person's race, colour of skin, ethnicity, political view, religion or belief, disability, health status, age, sexual orientation/identification, or different culture.
+These elements enhance our ability to foster a supportive workplace and deliver value to both our Employees and customers.
+We promote people and performance that make a positive difference for the Group, our Employees, customers, society, and investors.
 We promote integrity in relation to ethical and responsible behaviour.